DoramGreenblat/woocommerce-paid-product-pages/README.md

 ## Activation of product
-Navigate to product attributes and create an attribute called "Purchase" I recommend making it hidable too.
+Navigate to product attributes and create an attribute called "Purchase" I recommend setting "Visible on the product page" to False